sushiswap/sushiswap-settlement/README.md

 ## Overview

-On Sushiswap, you can swap any ERC20 token for another ERC20 token instantly.

-However it does not support limit order feature.
-It only allows you to submit an order with a pair of amount and price.
-It will either succeed or fail instantly so that you cannot submit an order of a expectedly lower price than now and wait for it to be settled.
+Typically AMMs only settle orders with market price, which represents a significant limitation compared to orderbook driven exchanges.
+SushiSwap addresses this critical AMM pain point with the release of the limit order feature.

 Contracts in this repo help you submit a limit order with a lower price than what it is now.
 Later, when the price gets lower enough to meet the requirement of your order, it gets settled.

 ## Contracts
-It works in a decentralized manner, without the need of any centralized authority.
+Limit orders on SushiSwap work in a completely decentralized manner, without the need of any centralized authority.
+The system consists of two contracts: OrderBook and Settlement.

 ### OrderBook
 `OrderBook` is deployed at `0xc425f76fa58d92e8732d48ab61ef494c73561d96` on kovan and rinkeby testnets.

 `OrderBook` keeps limit orders that users have submitted.
 Anyone can call `createOrder()` to create a limit order with the amount to sell and the minimum price.
 He/she needs to approve the amount to sell for the `Settlement` contract.

-The maker of the order can cancel it with `cancelOrder()`.
-It accepts the hash of the order created.

 To reduce users' gas fee, OrderBook isn't deployed on the mainnet.
 The one on **kovan** testnet is used for production.